GAMS-dev/gamspy/docs/user/basics/container.rst

     m = Container()
     i = Set(m, "i", records = ["seattle", "san-diego"])
-    j = Set(m, "j", records = ['new-york', 'chicago', 'topeka'])
+    j = Set(m, "j", records = ["new-york", "chicago", "topeka"])

-The ``Container`` class in GAMSPy serves as a central hub for managing essential data, sets, parameters, variables, and constraints, providing a structured approach for optimization problems.
+The ``Container`` class in GAMSPy serves as a central hub for managing essential data structures such as sets, parameters, variables, and constraints, providing a structured approach for optimization problems.
 Every symbol in your optimization problem should belong to a ``Container``.